 Lift hazards are not always exposed to the naked eye, therefore it is the initiative of the owner to ensure your money and investment is being valued and in safe operational condition for your passengers and the public.

 This will prevent future crises, litigation in the event of a crisis, environmental impact prosecution, fires, electrocution, compensation issues.

 Electrical sparks (although very rare) can spark fires in dusty areas.
 Leaking oil or contaminated water will leak through concrete seams (see this regularly) and enter the water table to contaminate our ground and bore water as well as make us feel unwell when using the lift.

-If your lift car stinks (heavy, musty, sulfuric, rancid, oily) when you're riding in it, chances are, the pit is contaminated with oil or water or both, maybe even refuse mixed in for some flavour.
+If your lift car stinks (heavy, musty, sulphuric, rancid, oily) when you're riding in it, chances are, the pit is contaminated with oil or water or both, maybe even refuse mixed in for some variety.